City Guide: Palma de Mallorca

-Exploring Spain's Balearic Islands was on my list for a long time, and visiting Mallorca was an experience I'll never forget.
-Renowned for its blend of natural beauty, rich history, vibrant culture, and stunning sunshine, Mallorca is easy to fall in love with.
-It quickly became my new favorite Mediterranean destination, and after visiting twice, I still dream of going back again someday!
+Exploring Spain’s Balearic Islands had been on my list for a long time.
+Known for its natural beauty, rich history, vibrant culture, and sunny skies, Mallorca is incredibly easy to fall in love with and has quickly become one of my favorite Mediterranean destinations.
+After multiple visits, I still dream of going back again.

-Depending on your travel style, Mallorca has something for everyone.
-Adventure seekers and cyclists will love the Serra de Tramuntana mountains, while those looking for relaxation can unwind on pristine beaches on the east coast.
-If charming villages catch your eye, head to the rocky west coast to explore Deia, Valdamosa, or Port de Soller (my favorite).
+Depending on your travel style, Mallorca truly has something for everyone.
+Adventure seekers and cyclists will love the rugged Serra de Tramuntana mountains.
+Relaxation seekers can unwind on the pristine beaches of the west coast.
+If charming villages are more your vibe, head west to explore Deià, Valldemossa, or Port de Sóller — my favorite spot on the island!

-We flew into Palma towards the end of the summer (late August or early September) and were lucky to avoid hoards of summer tourists.
-Some days, it felt like we had everything to ourselves!
-If (when!)
-I return, I'd definitely aim for spring or early fall; traveling in the shoulder season offers warm weather without the crowds of tourists and usually offers lower prices for flights and accommodation.
+We flew into Palma in late summer (late August or early September), and it felt like we had much of the city to ourselves.
+If (or when!)
+I return, I’d definitely aim for spring or early fall.
+Traveling in the shoulder season means warm weather, fewer crowds, and better prices on flights and accommodation.

 A collection of my favorite spots throughout the city.
 I did the research, so you don’t have to!